wenhuchen/WikiTables-WithLinks/README.md

     ...
   ]
 ```
-- tables_tok/: containing all the tables with tokenized text
+- request_tok/: containing all the tables with tokenized text
-- requests/: containing all the hyperlinked text for certain table.
-- requests/: containing all the tokenized hyperlinked text for certain table.

 # Trouble Shooting